What does a golf ball weigh?

 the air, working against the weight force which pulls the ball to the

 ground.
-So lift will make the ball go farther, because it keeps the ball moving
+So lift will make the ball go farther, because it keeps the

 forward through the air longer.
 The ball may slow